SteagCESCT/Projects/Control-Things-Using-Mobile-Phone/control-things-using-phone.md

 **Syntax** `pinMode(pin, mode)` :-  **pin** : the Arduino pin number to set the mode of, **mode** :  INPUT, OUTPUT, or INPUT_PULLUP.

+* `void loop()` :- After creating a **setup()** function, which initializes and sets the initial values, the **loop()** function does precisely what its name suggests, and loops consecutively, allowing your program to change and respond.
+Use it to actively control the Arduino board.

+* `Serial.available()` :-  Get the number of bytes (characters) available for reading from the serial port, it used to reply only when we receive data.

+* `data = Serial.read();` :- Reads incoming serial data and store into the **data** varible that we declare in the first place.

+* `if` and `else` :- The if statement checks for a condition and executes the proceeding statement or set of statements if the condition is 'true'.

+* The if…​else allows greater control over the flow of code than the basic if statement, by allowing multiple tests to be grouped.
+An else clause (if at all exists) will be executed if the condition in the if statement results in false.
+The else can proceed another if test, so that multiple, mutually exclusive tests can be run at the same time.

+* `digitalWrite(13,HIGH);` :- Write a HIGH value to a digital pin.

+* `digitalWrite(13,LOW);` :- Write LOW value to a digital pin.

+**Syntax** `digitalWrite(pin, value)` , **Parameters** `pin` : the Arduino pin number. `value` : HIGH or LOW.